IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

 Now it's time to start programming.
 We can use the output from our script to get the information we need to be able to link up all the buttons on our controller.
-If the output ever gets too cluttered, you can always click the `Clear output` button in the bottom left of the output window.
+If the output gets too cluttered, click the `Clear output` button in the bottom left of the output window.

 ### Investigating our device